JuanCarcedo/jca-python-projects/README.md

 Note that every folder will (unless otherwise noted) hold only one single program.
 In some cases it is only a default class that I found interesting to build (like a class to control APIs).
 <em>List of projects:</em>
 - Password generator and storage.
+- Flash Cards: A game to learn Spanish.
+- Turtle Crossing: Reach higher levels reaching the other side of the big road.